 Fillings and Sealants

 Tooth decay and cavities are common dental issues.
-Receiving a tooth-colored filling to restore your tooth helps prevents the problem from developing into something worse.
+Receiving a tooth-colored filling to restore your tooth helps prevent the problem from developing into something worse.

 Tooth Fillings and Sealants

 A filling is a simple restoration procedure primarily used to restore cavities or other mild decay or deterioration.
 Fillings are extremely common and have a high success rate.
 We offer options for composite fillings and amalgam fillings–both are safe.
-Which type we use depends on your needs, but we commonly use composite fillings because they are tooth-colored and appear more natural for teeth that are visible and easier for others to see or notice.
+The type of fillings we use depends on your needs, but we commonly use composite fillings because they are tooth-colored and appear more natural for teeth that are visible and easier for others to see or notice.

-Sealants are a thin coating that is painted on teeth to protect them from cavities, they are typically used in children, but can be used in adults as well.
+Sealants are thin coatings painted on teeth to protect them from cavities.
+They are typically used in children, but can be used in adults as well.
 Sealants are a quick and affordable option to preventing cavities and tooth fillings.

-How long does a dental sealant last?
+How long do sealants last?